L3thal-infosec/CSGO-Stats-App/README.md

 http://api.steampowered.com/ISteamUser/GetPlayerSummaries/v0002/?key=API_KEY&steamids=STEAM_ID&format=json
 ```
 Replace API_KEY with your custom API Key generated from [Steam Dev](https://steamcommunity.com/dev).
-Replae STEAM_ID with your steam Profile ID.
+Replace STEAM_ID with your steam Profile ID.
 ## ABOUT THE APP

 This is a CSGO stats app I made for my Gaming Clan.